 Not every dental insurance carrier will pay for implants; you’ll have to check with your individual policy.
 Even if your plan doesn’t cover the implant surgery itself, it may mitigate the cost of other parts of the treatment, such as the restoration or preliminary treatments.
-Our office is in-network with many popular dental insurance carriers, and our team will be happy to work on your behalf to help you get the answers you need.
+Our dental office is in-network with many popular dental insurance carriers, and our team will be happy to work on your behalf to help you get the answers you need.
 We’ll even file the necessary paperwork and claims to ensure a more stress-free experience.

 If you’re uninsured, ask us about our in-house membership plan, which nets you discounts on a variety of treatments for a low, flat annual fee.
 We can also help you apply for a low-to-no interest loan through the third-party financing company CareCredit.
 No matter which method you choose, you can trust that your dental implant treatment will be much more affordable, allowing you to stay within your budget while working toward a healthier, more beautiful smile.